SAP/fosstars-rating-core/docs/getting_oss_security_rating.md

 ## Further ideas

-1. Add an installer for the command line tool.
+1. Add an installer for the command-line tool.
 1. Add a Maven plugin that looks for dependencies in an application and calculate security ratings for them.
 1. Add a GitHub App that looks for dependencies in a repository, calculates security ratings for them, and report them via GitHub issues or comments in pull requests.